I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

 3. Creatine Monohydrate

-I was quite excited to see this on the list, and you get a full 1000 mg in each scoop.
+I was quite excited to see this on the list, and did I mention that you get a full 1000 mg in each scoop.

 I have used it in isolation during bulking phases, and I definitely record better results during training.